How to delete all internal Confluence users except the local administrator

 Solution

-Confluence will not allow the removal of users if the username is associated with any content in the application (even if the same username exists in other directories), therefore the removal will have to be done via the database.
+Confluence will not allow the removal of users if the username is associated with any content in the application (even if the same username exists in other directories).
+Therefore, the removal will have to be done via the database.

-This operation is not supported and should be thoroughly tested on a test environment to avoid unexpected results.
+This operation is not supported and should be thoroughly tested in a test environment to avoid unexpected results.
 In other words, please proceed at your own risk.
 As usual, please ensure that you have ample database backups prior to running any SQL modifications.

-This operation was tested in Confluence 4.3.7.
+This operation was tested in Confluence 8.5.
 This is not guaranteed to work in future versions as the product may change.

-The below queries will delete ALL local users, except one local admin (determined by whatever <local_admin_username> is set to):
+(warning) The below queries will delete ALL local users, except one local admin (determined by whatever <local_admin_username> is set to):

 • Postgres/MySQL: